chef/automate/components/docs-chef-io/content/automate/DR.md

     {{< note >}}

-    Both the clusters should be configured with same object storage or file system i.e. if Primary cluster is configured with a object storage or file system, then DR cluser should also configured with same object storage or file system.
+    Both the clusters  should be configured with same object storage or file system i.e. if Primary cluster is configured with a object storage or file system, then DR cluster should also configured with same object storage or file system.

     {{< /note >}}